 Could we, the team wondered, offer people who already have jobs the extra hours and income they need in a way that reduces, rather than exacerbates, the stress they already face?
 Would employers get on board?

-Knowing innovation was the path to growth, American Family took a chance by embracing this radically new brief: Create a tool to help families living on the edge bridge the gap between the size of their paychecks and the size of their dreams.
-The result was a new venture called Moonrise.
+Knowing innovation was the path to growth, American Family took a chance by embracing a radically new brief: Create a service to help families living on the edge bridge the gap between the size of their paychecks and the size of their dreams.
+The result was a new business venture called Moonrise.

 When customers told us that having an easy way to earn extra money could improve their lives, we were compelled to pursue a solution.
 Moonrise is a business with a human-centered mission.
 We’re proud it’s part of our American Family.

 Jack Salzwedel, Chairman & CEO, American Family Insurance

 The Moonrise platform lets workers sign up for shifts with partner organizations through a simple text message interface, and get paid as soon as their shifts are done.
 Employers who sign up to partner with Moonrise can list open shifts on the platform.

 “Moonrisers” are W-2 employees of Moonrise, not contractors, so they don’t have to pay self-employment taxes.
 They also get personalized business and comment cards to take to job sites, making their interactions with employers feel more professional.
 In this way, Moonrise helps workers not only build a buffer against unexpected bills, but also explore new positions and fields—and perhaps even land new full-time work with Moonrise partners.

 After working a shift, the Moonriser gets paid right away with money sent to a debit card.
 Moonrise can also help workers track progress toward their financial goals.